 3. The last step is to spray on the foil leaf sealer.
 This protects the leaf from being chipped off.
 Wait until the adhesive has dried before doing this step.

-Enjoy the Finished Product
+Enjoy the Finished Gold Leaf Furniture

 The finished doors have a rich gold finish to them.